 15 Nov Access Agreements: What They Are and Why They’re Important

 Access agreements are often part of a site investigation and/or site remediation.
-In New Jersey, when contamination migrates from the property of the Responsible Party (RA) onto a neighboring property, the RP is legally obligated to pursue the impacts to determine if further action is required.
+In New Jersey, when contamination migrates from the property of the Responsible Party (RP) onto a neighboring property, the RP is legally obligated to pursue the impacts to determine if further action is required.
 To enter someone else’s property, an access agreement must be negotiated.

 An access agreement is a signed contract between the RP and the Neighboring Property (NP) owner that details the terms and conditions for granting access to the NP.
 The New Jersey Department of Environmental Protection (NJDEP) requires access agreements to be signed when an environmental consultant is hired to investigate a neighboring property for contamination.
 The agreement outlines the limitations of access and the liabilities of both parties.
 This ordinarily requires legal involvement because the obligations and potential risks for the RP differ from those of the NP.